If you were going to do one festival that year it was going to be this one…Glastonbury.

 So tickets are purchased and flights booked.
-Me and my friend David made our way to Glastonbury from London with his girlfriend at the time.
+I and my friend David made our way to Glastonbury from London with his girlfriend at the time.
 Felt like the spare wheel that weekend!
-We made our way down on the Thursday, checked in with tickets and got the all important gig timetable.
+We made our way down on Thursday, checked in with tickets and got the all-important gig timetable.

 The next step is the tricky bit.
 Trying to find a decent spot to pitch your tent.
 We actually did find a decent spot not that far from the Pyramid stage.
 So we settled in for the night so far, so good.

-Next morning it was time for the festival to start.
-First port of call was the Pyramid stage.
-In fact most of the weekend was spent between that and the other stage.
-The place was so huge it was nearly impossible to take in all the bands you wanted to see so we decided to stick to the two stages which were within a decent walking distant.
+The next morning it was time for the festival to start.
+The first port of call was the Pyramid stage.
+In fact, most of the weekend was spent between that and the other stage.
+The place was so huge it was nearly impossible to take in all the bands you wanted to see so we decided to stick to the two stages which were within a decent walking distance.

-One thing that stuck me about Glastonbury was it wasn’t your average rock festival.
-It seemed very family orientated and it had a very laid back vibe as well.
+One thing that stuck with me about Glastonbury was it wasn’t your average rock festival.
+It seemed very family-orientated and it had a very laid-back vibe as well.

 It all started at 11am.
-First act on was ABBA tribute band Bjorn Again.
+The first act was ABBA tribute band Bjorn Again.
 This was followed by sets by Ian Dury and then Bare Naked Ladies.

 By the afternoon Blondie came on stage.
 I actually made it all the way to the front for Bush.
-When I came back to David and his girlfriend we had met up with a group from Glasgow who we hung about with for a while.
+When I returned to David and his girlfriend, we met up with a group from Glasgow who we hung about for a while.
 Whilst I don’t mind meeting up with people I don’t like missing any bands!
 Got to hear Hole from the distance while we hung out with our Glasgow friends.

-As REM were the headline act it was going to get busy so a quick trip to the other stage allowed me to get to see Pavement.
+As REM was the headline act it was going to get busy so a quick trip to the other stage allowed me to get to see Pavement.
 Took in a bit of Gomez before bolting back to the Pyramid stage.
-By then it was getting really busy as REM were about to hit the stage.
+By then it was getting really busy as REM was about to hit the stage.

 An amazing performance, I think just as good as Slane a few years earlier.
 Check out footage of REM live from Glastonbury.
 It’s The End of The World As We Know It

 So having survived day 1 it was now time for day 2.
-A bit of controversary surrounding the Manics debut headline slot.
-Nicky Wire once recalled in an interview that he wanted to bulldoze the place and build a by pass through it (1994) to the practical joke about having a private toilet.
+A bit of controversy surrounding the Manics’ debut headline slot.
+Nicky Wire once recalled in an interview that he wanted to bulldoze the place and build a by-pass through it (1994) to the practical joke about having a private toilet.
 Check out the article from the Guardian newspaper at the time Red rockers wage battle of portaloo

 Billy Bragg was not impressed!